-If your employees have made more claims and their claims are for a large sum, the group insurance premium would be higher at the time of renewal.
+If your employees have made more claims and their claims are for a large sum, the Group Insurance refers to any insurance plan under which a group of employees (and their dependents), or members of a premium would be higher at the time of renewal.

 Insurance companies look at such records.
 This helps them identify patterns, thereby assisting them to find an apt premium rate for the group plan.